Parsoa/SVDSS/README.md

 SVDSS assemble --workdir $PWD --batches N
 ```

 Here `N` is the number of files produces by the previous step.
-The output will be the same number of `solution_batch_<i>.assembled.sfs`.
+Each `.sfs` file will be processed independently and output as a `solution_batch_<i>.assembled.sfs` file.

+You can combine SFS extraction and assembly by passing `--assemble` to `SVDSS search`.
+This will automatically run the assembler.

 ### Call SVs